Step 1: Install mysql client and server in the first step. Become root by typing “su -” at a terminal

 First, use the mysql program to connect to the server as the MySQL

-user:shell> mysql --user=root mysql
+root user:shell> mysql --user=root mysql

 If you have assigned a password to the

-option, both for this mysql command and for those later in this section.After connecting to the server as
+root account, you will also need to supply a --password or -p option, both for this mysql command and for those later in this section.After connecting to the server as

 The accounts created by these statements have the following properties: